 When a student is absent from school, a parent should call the office by 8:30 AM each day of the absence.
-If the office does not receive a call, a parent will be contacted.
-This policy is for the protection of Notre Dame Academy students.
 Students must have a note to return to school that documents why the child was absent from school.